neurolabusc/NotarizeFPC/README.md

 Login to https://appleid.apple.com and find the `Security > App-Specific Password > Generate Password` section.
 Copy this password, which will be in the form `xxxx-xxxx-xxxx-xxxx`.

 ## Appending a Info.plist

+An Info.plist is [not required](https://eclecticlight.co/2019/06/21/notarization-made-a-bit-simpler/), but it is probably not a bad idea.

 Here we consider a very simple command line tool that we would traditionally compile with the command